Hypocisy/RPGCoreV3-Chinese-wiki/Memorize-Target.md

-Memorizes the targets passed to the mechanic, use with [[Remember]]
+Memorizes the targets passed to the mechanic, use with [[Remember]] to recall later.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|